-Bayern have completed a UEFA Champions League group stage with a 100% record for the second time, after Liverpool and Ajax both joined the club.
-UEFA.com profiles the perfectionists.
+Bayern completed their UEFA Champions League group stage campaign with a 100% record – UEFA.com profiles the competition's previous perfectionists.

 Article top media content

 Milan won all four games in the first two rounds to reach the inaugural group stage, Marco van Basten scoring all four as they beat IFK Göteborg 4-0 on opening night.
 Single-goal wins followed away to PSV Eindhoven, away and home against Porto and at IFK, before PSV were beaten 2-0 at San Siro as Milan reached the final.
 There, Fabio Capello's men came up short, losing 1-0 to Marseille in Munich.

 Paris Saint-Germain (1994/95)

 Luis Fernandez's Paris did not look back after George Weah and Daniel Bravo registered in a 2-0 Matchday 1 success against Bayern München, 2-1 victories away to both Spartak Moskva and Dynamo Kyiv putting them in control of their section.

 Weah then struck the only goal at home to Dynamo and away to Bayern, and added two more as Spartak were humbled 4-1 in the concluding fixture.
 They then battled on to the last four, losing 3-0 on aggregate to AC Milan.

 Spartak started with a pair of narrow wins, 1-0 at Blackburn Rovers and 2-1 at Legia Warszawa, but hit their stride against Rosenborg on Matchdays 3 and 4, rallying from two down at half-time to win 4-2 in Trondheim before a 4-1 home success.